 Richland can do more.
 Richland can do better.

 There is more to do.

 To this end, I champion the concept of 360 Degree Livability.
-Livable wages + access to affordable housing + reliable public transportation + affordable healthcare = 360 Degree Livability.
+Livable wages + access to affordable housing + reliable public transportation + walkable and bicycle friendly streets = 360 Degree Livability.

 Think about it.
 If you have to spend over half your wages in rent, how are you able to save up money for a rainy day.
 Working with my colleagues to create innovative ways to incentivize the creation of affordable housing solutions is a top priority.
 I know there is a way to find a compromise which works for citizens, the city, and developers.
 We just have to be willing to come together and find it.

 Not everybody can afford a car.
 Not everybody wants to drive all the time.
 We live in a unique community.
 We aren't a small town anymore but we don't seem to have the ridership demand of a large city.